Bankrupt Alabama county sees exit plan in June: lawyer

 Jefferson County already has in place deals with creditors Ambac Assurance Corp and Depfa Bank Plc on some claims and has slashed spending by laying off workers, closing some operations and reducing services since 2011.

-(Reporting By Michael Connor in Miami; Editing by Alden Bentley, Tiziana Barghini and Leslie Gevirtz)
+(Reporting by Melinda Dickinson and Sherrel Stewart in Birmingham; Additional reporting and writing by Michael Connor in Miami; Editing by Alden Bentley, Tiziana Barghini and Chizu Nomiyama)